 Ms. Killiktee (interpretation): Thank you, Mr. Speaker.
 I would like to direct my question to the Minister of Health.
 We were notified that you would be travelling away from home.
-Thank you for letting us know beforehand that you will be travelling.
+Thank you for informing us beforehand that you will be travelling.
 It is good that we have an opportunity to ask you questions today.